Malnutrition: A Growing National Issue

 An Alarming Topic but Unfortunately a Growing Truth

-Malnutrition Awareness Week is brought to you by the American Society for Parental and Eternal Nutrition (ASPEN) who want to encourage all to be apart of the solution when it comes to preventing Malnutrition.
+Malnutrition Awareness Week is brought to you by the American Society for Parental and Eternal Nutrition (ASPEN) who wants to encourage all to be a part of the solution when it comes to preventing Malnutrition.

 It’s a myth that people who are eating are receiving all the nutrients they need to live a well-balanced life.
 In most cases, people are not malnourished because of the lack of food.
 They are undernourished because of the lack of nutrients in the diet.
 A person may also be malnourished due to an eating disorder or a chronic illness that prevents nutrients from being absorbed in the system.

 According to the World Health Organization (WHO), there are over 462 million people in the world who are malnourished.
 In 2017 it was recorded that 41 million people suffered from malnutrition and hunger in the United States.
 That should be alarming!